aqsmith02/paper-betting-tracker/README.md

 ### Profit Over Time

-The following showcase profit for each strategy since data collection has started.
+The following charts showcase profit for each strategy since data collection started in October.
+Profit is measured in betting units, which is 1% of the hypothetical bankroll, so it is relative to the size of the bankroll.
+For example, if the profit is 100 units, then 100% of the bankroll was profited.
 Bet sizing uses the 1/2 kelly criterion strategy.
 Bets are only placed when the EV is greater than 5%.
 The max bet size is 2.5 units.

 ![Chart](analysis/output/profit_over_time/profit_over_time_all_strategies.png)
 ![Chart](analysis/output/profit_over_time/profit_over_time_average.png)